 - Prohibits and regulates the possession and use of medicines and poisons in Victoria.

-- In most circumstances, registered medical and nurse practitioners are required to gain a from the department before prescribing a Schedule 8 medicine to a patient with a history of drug dependence (including for Schedule 8 medicinal cannabis products).
+- In most circumstances, registered medical and nurse practitioners are required to gain a Treatment Permit from the department before prescribing a Schedule 8 medicine to a patient with a history of drug dependence (including for Schedule 8 medicinal cannabis products).

 - The purpose of these permits is to prevent unsanctioned concurrent prescribing ('prescription shopping') and to minimise the risk of addiction or abuse of controlled substances.